Skip to main content

-One way to serve images in WebP format is by using the WebP Converter for Media plugin.
+One way to serve images in these formats is by using the Converter for Media plugin.
+It should be noted, however, that this plugin supports AVIF format only in the PRO version.

 # BEGIN Converter for Media